MOZI-AI/moses-service/README.md

 3. Install the python dependencies for running the service client on your local system.
 Run:

     ``$ pip install grpcio==1.12.1 grpcio-tools==1.12.1 pyyaml``

+4. Generate the gRPC code from the protobufs.
+Run the following:

+    ``$ ./build.sh``

+    Note: Make sure you have set **execute permission** for `build.sh`.
+If not, just run `chmod +x build.sh`

-4. On a new terminal, while still in the project directory, call the service client.
+5. On a new terminal, while still in the project directory, call the service client.
     Replace **_<options file>_** with a _.yaml_ file containing the moses and cross-validation **_<dataset file>_** with the path to file you want to run analysis on

     ``$ python -m service.moses_service_client <options-file> <dataset-file>``